kmruiz/morphonent/README.md

 * **Small**.
 No runtime dependencies.
 * **Async by default**.
 Designed to load asynchronously components.

+For more information about the mission of morphonent, please check this [dev.to post](https://dev.to/kmruiz/domain-driven-design-and-functional-pure-ui-components-29a7)

 ## Installation

 morphonent is a simple npm package that you can install with yarn: